CANopenTerm/CANopenTerm/docs/README.md

 Your contribution, no matter how small, will be greatly appreciated and will help keep CANopenTerm thriving.
 Together, we can ensure this essential tool remains available and continues to evolve.

-## Try It Yourself

-Ready to see what CANopenTerm can do for you?
-[Download](https://github.com/CANopenTerm/CANopenTerm/releases) it today and explore its full potential.
-Whether you're an R&D professional or an application engineer, CANopenTerm is designed to meet your needs and help you achieve your goals.